MidhatFatima07/apna/README.md

 # apna

-this is my practice code
+this is my practice code from midhat